-General Business Terms ALPIN CARD
+General Terms and Conditions Ski ALPIN CARD

 Extract of the general terms of business

 The Ski ALPIN CARD is a product of the participating lift and cable car operators named on the www.alpincard.at website for use in the regions (“the regions”) published on the website.
 The Ski ALPIN CARD is a ski pass entitling the pass holder to use the systems that are in operation on the day on any 15 days but not before 8 October 2022 and not after 1 May 2023, although the members of the Ski ALPIN CARD voluntarily agree - until revoked - to also allow entitled Ski ALPIN CARD holders to use the lift systems for more than 15 days, and the Ski ALPIN CARD day and multi-day ski passes (hereinafter collectively referred to as the Ski ALPIN CARD).
 It can either be purchased online at one of the websites of the participating lift and cable car operators or directly from the participating lift and cable car operators during their respective opening hours.
 These General Terms and Conditions shall apply in all cases.
 The parties to the contract of the customer arising from the purchase of the Ski ALPIN CARD are, in all of these cases, the participating lift and cable car operators.

 The Ski ALPIN CARD entitles the customer, to the extent covered by the product purchased, to use the respective networks of lift systems and pisted runs operated by the participating cable car and lift operators during operating and opening hours (this does not include special trips outside normal operating hours); and (insofar as this has been organised by the participating lift and cable car operators) the local ski bus services.
 The cable car and lift operators operate their cable car and lift systems, and their piste networks, independently and on their own responsibility.

 II.
 Conclusion of the contract